 How and Why Groop is used

 What ever the use case, Groop can be adapted to achieve your desired outcome.
-Below are some examples of how our customers are accelerating digital and cultural change to shape their communities – now and into the future.
+Below are some examples of how our clients and partners are accelerating digital and cultural change to shape their communities – now and into the future.

 We use the Groop reporting tools to gather data and contribute to the Essex Education Scorecard, which shows the numbers of young people participating in positive activities, number of sessions delivered etc. In addition, the reporting functionality enables us to see if any reported ‘missing’ children/young people, have attended any of our clubs.
 This is an important function for us, as we work closely with Children’s Social Care and the Police to ensure we understand the movements of vulnerable young people who are missing and maybe involved in sexual or criminal exploitation."